pranav-gilda/hello-py/README.md

 # 🤖 LLM RL Task Submission: The Strategic Data Researcher

 This project contains a sophisticated Reinforcement Learning (RL) task designed for a Large Language Model (LLM).
-The goal was to create a scenario that is difficult enough to force a low-to-moderate pass rate (10%–40%), requiring the AI to navigate a complex, multi-tool environment and overcome an explicit "bias trap."
+The goal was to create a scenario that is difficult enough to force a low-to-moderate pass rate (10%–40%), requiring the AI to navigate a complex, multi-tool environment and understanding essential "Business Context."

 ## 🎯 The Task: Ambiguous Data Research & Bias Conflict